-[1.7] Adult theater.
+Adult theater.
 An establishment such as a theater, concert hall, auditorium or similar entertainment facility which, for any form of consideration, features or allows live performances which are characterized by the exposure of "specified anatomical areas" or by "specified sexual activities."
 Traditional or live theater as defined herein shall not be included in this definition.
 (Added March 22, 1993, ZA93-03-01)

+Agriculture/General.
+The use of land predominantly for the cultivation of crops and livestock including cropland, pastureland, orchards, vineyards, nurseries, ornamental horticulture areas, groves, confined feeding operations, specialty farms, silviculture, aquaculture, floriculture, viticulture, forestry, dairy, poultry, bees, and any and all forms of farm products and farm production.

+Agriculture/Limited.
+Agriculture, general farming, forestry and horticulture uses excluding the commercial raising of livestock and poultry where commercial raising includes the breeding of livestock or poultry for wholesale and/or retail sales.

+Agriculture Uses.
+Activities including silviculture, livestock and poultry raising, cattle and animal grazing, cultivation of crops and other commercial production for sale to others, including apiculture, aquaculture, floriculture, groves and orchards, horticulture, pasturing of animals, training or instruction of animals, sod farming, tree farming, viticulture, on-farm composting and similar activities.
+Preparation and sale of value-added goods made using products produced onsite shall be considered an agricultural use.
+A produce stand (up to 1000 square feet in size) for the purpose of seasonal sales of products grown or produced on the premises on which it is located is allowed as an accessory use to an agricultural use.

-[2] Airport obstruction.
+Airport obstruction.
 Any structure, tree, or use of land which obstructs the airspace required for the flight of an aircraft in landing or taking off at any airport or is otherwise hazardous to such landing or taking off.

-[2.1] Alcohol.
+Alcohol.
 Ethyl alcohol, hydrated oxide of ethyl, or spirits of wine, from whatever source or by whatever process produced.
 (Added September 24, 2012, ZA13-004)